Miso-Tahini Soba Noodles make for the perfect chilled summer dinner!

-I love serving these chilled soba noodles with roasted salmon and sauteed broccolini with ginger and garlic.
+I love serving this chilled miso-tahini soba noodles with roasted salmon and sauteed broccolini with ginger and garlic.
 The dressing is super versatile and can be tossed with kale for a creamy, umami-rich salad or even as a dip for raw or roasted veggies.

-While you’re making this dressing you will notice that as you start to mix the rest of the ingredients into the tahini it will seize and become very thick.
+While you’re making this dressing you will notice that as you start to mix the ingredients into the tahini it will seize and become very thick.
 Add the warm water a little at a time to thin it back out again until it is a smooth pourable consistency.

 A note about Miso: